-Greece: Mytilineos Group to push ahead with 650 MW gas-fired TPP project14.
-May 2018. / SEE Energy News
+Greece: Mytilineos Group to push ahead with 650 MW gas-fired TPP project, SEE Energy News

 CEO of Protergia, which is part of the Greek Mytilineos Group, Dinos Benroubi said that the company will push ahead with the project for the construction of 650 MW gas-fired thermal power plants, a decision based on long-term trends projected for the domestic energy market for the next 10 to 15 years.